Transforming Your Perception: From Fielders to Boundaries

 Entrepreneurship Is a Perception Game

 This is why mindset matters so deeply in entrepreneurship, especially for those who carry real responsibility.
+When confidence drains, leaders don’t just feel worse; they see less.
+They hesitate.
+They over-protect.
+They default to caution.
+Not because it’s strategically correct, but because their perception has narrowed.

 This is where many capable, values-driven entrepreneurs quietly stall.
 Not from lack of skill, but from living too long in a fielder-filled view of the world.
+All they see are fielders because their perception is narrow.
+But there is a way to move beyond this narrow perception and start to see boundaries.

 What If the Fielders Aren’t the Problem?